splice-cad/plan-export-action/README.md

 # Splice Plan Export Action

-A GitHub Action that renders a splice plan JSON into production-ready exports (PDF, XLSX, CSV).
+A GitHub Action that renders a Splice CAD plan JSON into production-ready exports (PDF, XLSX, CSV).
 It produces the same outputs as the **Export** menu in [splice](https://splice-cad.com), but headlessly, from a plan JSON committed to your repo.